benc-uk/kube-workshop/08-helm-ingress/readme.md

 - The second parameter is a reference to the chart, in the form of `repo-name/chart-name`, if we wanted to use a local chart we'd simply reference the path to the chart directory.
 - The `--set` part is where we can pass in values to the release, in this case we increase the replicas to two, purely as.

-Check the status of both the pods and services with `kubectl get svc,pods --namespace ingress`, check the pods are running and the service has an external public IP, make a note of this IP we'll be using it later.
+Check the status of both the pods and services with `kubectl get svc,pods --namespace ingress`, check the pods are running and the service has an external public IP.

+You can also use the `helm` command, here's some simple and common commands:

+- `helm ls` or `helm ls -A` - List releases or list releases in all namespaces.
+- `helm upgrade {release-name} {chart}` - Upgrade/update a release to apply changes.
+Add `--install` to perform an install if the release doesn't exist.
+- `--dry-run` - Add this switch to install or upgrade commands to get a view of the resources and YAML that would be created, without applying them to the cluster.
+- `helm get values {release-name}` - Get the values that were used to deploy a release.
+- `helm delete {release-name}` - Remove the release and all the resources.

 ## 🔀 Reconfiguring The App With Ingress